 NO PHONES ON THE TABLE

 I have probably acquired the habit at work, you know, eating lunch with our phones on the table.
-Everyone seemed to do it, bosses, colleagues.
-I used to be content with my old Nokia, non-QWERTY phone, despite everyone pestering me to get a new one.
+Everyone seemed to do it, bosses, colleagues, the admin assistants and accountants.
+I used to be content with my old Nokia, my non-QWERTY phone, despite everyone frightened at the sight of it and pestering me to get a new one.
 That is, until social media became part of my job description, which then began my journey to an always-on, 24/7 self.

-Until recently, I decided to switch jobs and live life beyond my android phone.
-Slowly, I made it a conscious effort to leave my phone inside my bag or place it behind me while eating, and the funny thing is, I do notice others do the same.
+I lived that way only until recently, when I decided to switch jobs and live life beyond my android phone.
+Slowly, I made it a conscious effort to leave my phone inside my bag or place it behind me while eating, and the funny thing is, I do notice others doing the same.
 And when that happens, I actually get kilig.
 I'll feel touched and take it as a sign that the person I'm with is all ears, is in the moment, and has all my attention.
 More of these, please.

 INSTAGRAM MOTHERS AND BOYFRIENDS

 Enough judging of people taking photos of whatever they fancy—documenting the daily grind is now a fact of life we must all accept.
 So now what touches my heart is when my boyfriend or my mother, who both essentially have little to zero presence on social media, actually make the effort to understand what I'm doing.

 From taking my photos to helping me decide what to post, I consult with them trivial concerns such as checking if the line where the sky meets the sea is absolutely straight.
 In the middle of it all, I realize that we should especially be thankful, too, for our mothers who have finally accepted the fact that we aren’t the type to take photos against the backdrop of a magandang tanawin or under the welcome arc of a province we’re visiting for the first time anymore, in the way that they used to with their Kodak film cameras.